cgrace0044/quizmas/README.md

 - Ability for the user to input a username
 - A leaderboard
 - In the future it would be good to have different quiz subjects e.g. geogrpahy, history etc.
+- A timer so that the user only has a fixed amount of time to answer each question.

 ## Testing